 "Part of the manor of Lanherne, and Kankewas, [in the manor of St. Evall, Cornwall], with all the manorial rights connected with it, was purchased by Mr. John Dayman. "

-Important Dates for the Dinan family
+Early History of the Dinan family

 This web page shows only a small excerpt of our Dinan research.
 Another 140 words (10 lines of text) covering the years 1221, 1224, 1332, 1379 and 1695 are included under the topic Early Dinan History in all our PDF Extended History products and printed products wherever possible.

 Dinan Spelling Variations